 Scary movies, bags of candy, and the chance to dress up as anything your heart desires?
-It’s October, and although we’ve definitely had a different type of year, I’m still ready to sign up for all the spooky, scary, fun parts of Halloween.
-If you look forward to Halloween all year like I do, you’ll want to dive right in and start making preparations for the big day right now.
-After all, the lead up to Halloween can be just as much fun as the day of.
+It’s October, and I’m ready to sign up for all the spooky, scary, fun parts of Halloween.
+If you look forward to having the best Halloween all year like I do, you’ll want to dive right in and start making preparations for the big day right now.
+After all, the lead-up to the big day can be just as much fun as the day of.

 Best Buy’s blog prepares you for Halloween

-If you need ideas for a socially distant Halloween, we’ve got a few here.
-Spookiest games to fright and delight this Halloween, and we’ve got some great posts on how to make candy apples and How to Celebrate Halloween in 2020.
-After you check those out, here ares 5 Halloween ideas you can use right now to have your best Halloween yet.
+If you need ideas for Halloween, we’ve got a few here.
+Spookiest games to fright and delight this Halloween, and we’ve got some great posts on how to make candy apples.
+After you check those out, here are 5 ideas you can use right now to have your best Halloween yet.

 You can welcome trick-or-treaters to your home by adding a few decorations.
 A string of caution tape, some witches, a cauldron, and a ton of pumpkins will add a spooky atmosphere to any yard.
 For me, the best way to add a scary feel to a yard is by using smart lights like Philips Hue.
 Once you set up your outdoor smart lights, open up the Philip Hue app and tap “Explore” and “Apps we like.”
-You’ll find different Halloween scene options, and you can even sync your lights with music to get a really scary effect.
+You’ll find different scary scene options, and you can even sync your lights with music to get a really scary effect.
 My favourite Hue app at this time of year is Hue Haunted House.

-You can also add your own spooky music to your yard by placing Bluetooth speakers in the shrubs or hiding behind your outdoor decor.
+You can stream spooky music in your yard by placing Bluetooth speakers in the shrubs or have a few hiding behind your outdoor decor.
 You can also set up a projector in your window and have it display scary faces or ghosts as they walk past the window.

-It’s so fun to create Halloween food with a shock factor.
-Intestines made from dough, dip with eyeballs floating, and drinks that will give you a bit of bubble, bubble, toil, and trouble if you have one too many: there are many different recipes you can try for Halloween that you won’t stop at just one.
+It’s so fun to create Halloween food with shock factor.
+Intestines made from dough, dip with eyeballs floating, and drinks that will give you a bit of bubble, bubble, toil, and trouble if you have one too many.
+There are many different recipes you can find, you won’t be able to stop at just one.
 Start planning for the big night or a party by choosing recipes and gathering your ingredients.
-Your kitchen will become your laboratory where you can create a whole table full of great dishes that will scare and satisfy your Halloween party guests.
+Your kitchen will become your laboratory where you can create a whole table full of great dishes that will scare and satisfy your party guests.

 Don’t save the scary movies just for Halloween night.
-October is the perfect month to do a Halloween movie marathon right in the “safety” of your living room.
+October is the perfect month to do a movie marathon right in the “safety” of your living room.
 Choose from the greatest Halloween movies of all time and set one to stream once or twice a week on your big screen.
-By the time Halloween rolls around, you’ll remember exactly why you’ve always been terrified of the names Mike, Freddie, and Jason.
+By the time the big day rolls around, you’ll remember exactly why you’ve always been terrified of the names Mike, Freddie, and Jason.